-This book is for the CoreSight Micro Trace Buffer for the CortexTM-M0+ processor, the CoreSight MTB-M0+ macrocell.
+This book is for the CoreSight Micro Trace Buffer for the Cortex-M23 processor, the CoreSight MTB-M23 macrocell.

-Product revision status

-The rnpn identifier indicates the revision status of the product described in this book, where:

-rn Identifies the major revision of the product.

-pn Identifies the minor revision or modification status of the product.

-Intended audience

-This book is written for:

-- System designers, system integrators, and verification engineers. - Software developers who want to use the MTB.

-Using this book

-This book is organized into the following chapters:

-Chapter 1 Introduction

-Read this chapter for an introduction to the MTB and its features.

-Chapter 2 Functional description

-Read this chapter for a description of the functionality of the MTB.

-Chapter 3 Programmers model

-Read this chapter for a description of the MTB programmable registers and information for programming the MTB.

-Appendix A Signal descriptions

-Read this for a description of the signals in the MTB.

-Appendix B Example Programming Sequences

-Read this for a description of some example programming sequences for the MTB.

-Appendix C Revisions

-Read this for a description of the technical changes between released issues of this book.
+Product revision statu The rnpn identifier indicates the revision statrnIdentifies the major revision ofpnIdentifies the minor revision or us of the product described in this book, where: the product. modification status of the product.
+Intended audience This book is written for: System designers, system integrators, a Software developers who want to use the nd verification engineers. he MTB.
+Using this book This book is organized into the following cha pters: Chapter 1 Introduction Read this chapter for an introduced action to the MTB and its features.
+Chapter 2 Functional description Read this chapter for a descript ion of the functionality of the MTB.
+Chapter 3 Programmers model Read this chapter for a descript information for programming t ion of the MTB programmable registers and he MTB.
+Appendix A Signal descriptions Read this for a description of the ne signals in the MTB.
+Appendix B Example Programming Seque ices Read this for a description of so MTB. ome example programming sequences for the Appendix C Revisions Read this for a description of th book. e technical changes between released issues of this